deletehead/SOC-200-OSDA/README.md

 Resources and notes for Offensive Security's SOC-200 course and OffSec Defense Analyst (OSDA) exam

 ## Introduction to SOC-200
+- Growth mindset:
+> ...a defender with a growth mindset can adapt to previously-unseen approaches and improve their skills to match that of more-advanced attackers.

+> Since skilled adversaries adapt a growth mindset, we must follow suit.
+There are many practical ways we can do this, but in the next subsections, we will explore a few of them.
+-

 ## Attacker Methodology Introduction